Allard Pierson Museum: Crimea exhibit dispute

 In February 2014, it hosted the international exhibit "Crimea – Gold and Secrets of the Black Sea", which included Scythian art objects from four museums located in Crimea and from an additional one in mainland Ukraine.
 It was the largest international exhibit of Ukrainian treasures ever organized until then.
 One month later, the Annexation of Crimea by the Russian Federation created an international dispute on the artifacts' ownership because the Allard Pierson Museum had signed a series of agreements both with the Ukrainian Minister of Culture and with the single five donor institutions which had entered Russian jurisdiction.
 In September 2014, part of the exhibits of the exhibition that belonged to museums from mainland Ukraine were returned to Ukraine.
-Pending a resolution, the art works that belonged to museums in Crimea remained in storage in the Netherlands.
+Pending a resolution, the art works that belonged to museums in Crimea remained in storage in the Netherlands from 2014 until 2023.
 After several rulings by Dutch courts in favor of Ukrainian claims, Ukrainian Culture Minister Rostyslav Karandieiev signed an agreement with Fred Virmen, acting director of the University Library of the University of Amsterdam to return the artifacts to Ukraine on 22 November 2023.
 The museum announced that the transfer had been completed on 27 November.
-The artifacts are currently stored at the National Museum of the History of Ukraine's branch in the Kyiv Pechersk Lavra.
-The museum stated that it would retain custody over the artifacts until the "de-occupation of Crimea".
+The artifacts are returned to the National Museum of the History of Ukraine's branch in the Kyiv Pechersk Lavra.
+Els van der Plas, director of the Allard Pierson: ‘This was a special case, in which cultural heritage became a victim of geopolitical developments.'